Mackenzie Hargreaves: Widowhood

 Shortly after the marriage, Hendrix dies when his lung transplant is rejected.
 Although Hendrix's death was conceived prior to Neighbours' cancellation, it took place on-screen close to the finale episode.
 Stone expressed the importance of providing Mackenzie with some hopefulness before the show ended, explaining that "in telling stories about grief, we need to acknowledge and show people that there is hope afterwards and your life doesn't end with this loss.
 I think it would be a disservice to this wonderful trans character, who has meant so much to so many people, to have her end in this really dark, devastating place".

-On-screen, Mackenzie is initially shown hiding the extent of her grief from those around her, accepting a letter of condolences from Sadie but destroying it in private.
+On-screen, Mackenzie is initially shown hiding the extent of her grief from those around her, accepting a letter of condolence from Sadie but destroying it in private.
 Grant returns to Erinsborough to support his daughter, but intervenes to conceal videos of Hendrix in an attempt to protect Mackenzie's feelings.
 Upon learning of this, Mackenzie asks him to leave.
 Harold Bishop (Ian Smith), who was reintroduced as part of the show's final weeks, eventually provides Mackenzie with support by sharing his own experience of grief.

-In February 2023, Mackenzie's return as series regular was announced as part of the series' resumption, with new episodes due to air from later in 2023.
+In February 2023, Mackenzie's return as series regular was announced as part of the series' resumption.
+When Neighbours returned in September 2023, Mackenzie was living in a share house with Byron Stone (Xavier Molyneux) and Haz Devkar (Shiv Palekar).
+Her initial storyline in the revival focuses on the possibility of her pursuing a new romance with Haz.
+Comparing Mackenzie to her situation upon Hendrix's death, two narrative years prior, Stone stated that "she is in a much better place... she's making the choice now whether she's ready to move forward and get back out there in terms of dating and relationships".
+Stone disclosed that she was open to remaining with Neighbours long term, praising the stories Mackenzie had been given.
+Mackenzie later decides she is not ready for another relationship and gives her friend Holly Hoyland (Lucinda Armstrong Hall) permission to date Haz, before herself growing closer to Byron.
+The growing tension with Holly then leads Mackenzie to temporarily leave Erinsborough.
+Mackenzie and Haz ultimately become a couple after she assists his dog, Trevor.